Stroke Helper,

 200,000 new cases annually

-In Germany, around 200,000* people suffer a stroke for the first time every year – many of them completely unexpectedly.
-A rapid response can save lives and prevent permanent damage.
+In Germany, around 200,000 people suffer a stroke for the first time each year - many of them completely unexpectedly.
+A rapid response can save lives and prevent long-term damage.

 Detect faster – treat better